Number of HBO and HBO Max subscribers in the U.S. 2019-2022

-HBO, which stands for “Home Box Office”, is a premium cable and satellite television network.
-Headquartered in New York City, the company was launched in 1972 and is owned by the multinational media conglomerate Time Warner.
-As of 2016, HBO had 134 million subscribers worldwide; about 49 percent of all HBO subscribers were located in the United States.
-HBO generated about five billion U.S. dollars from subscription revenue in 2016, a slightly increase from the 2015 figure, when the company reported 4.75 billion U.S. dollars in revenues.
+HBO — additional informationHBO, which stands for “Home Box Office”, is a premium cable and satellite television network.
+Headquartered in New York City, the company was launched in 1972 and is owned by AT&T's multinational media conglomerate WarnerMedia.
+As of 2017, HBO had 142 million subscribers worldwide; about 47 million of all HBO subscribers were located in the United States in 2021.
+HBO generated nearly 7.7 billion U.S. dollars from subscription revenue that year.

-HBO not only offers premium cable, but also has a wide range of services.
-HBO Now, for instance, is the over-the-top subscription video on the demand service offered.
+HBO's services and contentHBO not only offers premium cable, but also has a wide range of services.
+HBO Now, for instance, was the over-the-top subscription video on the demand service offered.
 The service was launched by the television network in April 2015, and aims to compete with streaming providers such as Netflix and Hulu, once HBO Now is not associated with a television subscription, and is offered as a separate service.
 The number of HBO Now subscribers increased from 800 thousand in December 2015, a couple of months after its release, to five million in February 2018.
-Along with HBO Now, the network also has another streaming platform.
-HBO Go is a streaming service, but requires a HBO channel subscription and the service is therefore targeted to existing customers.
-The network also offers HBO on Demand, a VoD service, and HBO HD, which broadcasts HBO’s content in high definition.
+In May 2020, the platform was succeeded by HBO Max.
+The network also offers HBO on Demand, a VOD service, and HBO HD, which broadcasts HBO’s content in high definition.